The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Resolution

 \section{Resolution}

 To confirm the resolution of our simulations, we plot in Figure~\ref{fig:cell-length-density} the cell size versus the gas density for all our models at a time of $t = 1.5$ Gyr.
 The blue and yellow regions denote cells in the entire box and cells in the disk, respectively.
-The contours enclose 10\%, 30\%, 50\%, 70\% and 90\% of the cells in that region.
-The additional volume refinement in the disk, which limits the maximum cell volume to (100 pc)$^3$, is evident, resulting in reduced cell lengths in this area.
+The contours enclose 10\%, 30\%, 50\%, 70\%, and 90\% of the cells in that region.
+The additional volume refinement in the disk, which limits the maximum cell volume to (100 pc)$^3$, is evident, resulting in reduced cell lengths in this area. \karin{In the CRMHD-simulation there is a collection of cells outside the disk with low density and high resolution, which are cells that were dislodged from the galactic disk and have not had time to de-refine yet.}